CSIRT-SK/viruschecker/README.md

 * Locate the *Path* variable in the bottom white field labeled as *System variables* and press the *Edit...* button below.

-* Add the installation path of the Eset to the beginning of *Variable value* text.
+* Add the installation path of the Avast to the beginning of *Variable value* text.
 In my case the path is `C:\Program Files\AVAST Software\Avast`.

     If you also installed the AdoptOpenJDK 8, the *Variable value* should now look like this.